H-Alkaabi/diabetes-digital-twin-risk-prediction/README.md

-\# Predicting Complications Risk in Type 2 Diabetes ManagementThis repository provides the implementation used in the paper:"Predicting complications in type 2 diabetes management using personalized digital twins: A focus on early intervention and prevention strategies".\## DatasetThe experiments are conducted using the public BRFSS 2015 dataset:diabetes\_012\_health\_indicators\_BRFSS2015.csvThe dataset is publicly available and derived from the CDC Behavioral Risk Factor Surveillance System (BRFSS).\## ModelsThe following machine learning models are implemented:\- Random Forest Classifier\- XGBoost Classifier\## Feature EngineeringSeveral interaction and composite features are constructed, including:\- Patient characteristics index\- Health status index\- Lifestyle score\- Healthcare access indicator\- Age-related risk interactions\## How to Run1\.
-Install the required dependencies:   pip install -r requirements.txt2\.
+\# Predicting Complications Risk in Type 2 Diabetes Management

+This repository provides the implementation used in the paper:

+"Predicting complications in type 2 diabetes management using personalized digital twins: A focus on early intervention and prevention strategies".

+\## Dataset

+The experiments are conducted using the public BRFSS 2015 dataset:

+diabetes\_012\_health\_indicators\_BRFSS2015.csv

+The dataset is publicly available and derived from the CDC Behavioral Risk Factor Surveillance System (BRFSS).

+\## Models

+The following machine learning models are implemented:

+\- Random Forest Classifier

+\- XGBoost Classifier

+\## Feature Engineering

+Several interaction and composite features are constructed, including:

+\- Patient characteristics index

+\- Health status index

+\- Lifestyle score

+\- Healthcare access indicator

+\- Age-related risk interactions

+\## How to Run

+1\.
+Install the required dependencies:

+   pip install -r requirements.txt

+2\.
 Place the dataset file in the same directory as the Python script.

 3\.
+Run the model script:

+   python run\_models.py

+\## Output

+The script outputs:

+\- Accuracy and classification report

+\- ROC-AUC score

+\- 5-fold cross-validation accuracy for each model

+\## Reproducibility

-Run the model script:   python run\_models.py\## OutputThe script outputs:\- Accuracy and classification report\- ROC-AUC score\- 5-fold cross-validation accuracy for each model\## ReproducibilityThe provided code and dataset allow full reproduction of the experimental results reported in the paper.\## This code is provided for research reproducibility purposes.
+The provided code and preprocessing pipeline allow full reproduction of the experimental setup using the publicly available BRFSS dataset.

+\## This code is provided for research reproducibility purposes.